CristinaRuth/dev-together-madison/Learn/Workshops/Basics/GitHub/source-control-basics.md

 ## Exercise #3
 See our `Issues` section for exercise #3.

-*Credit to Steve Perkins for getting this written out.*
+*Credit to Steve Perkins for getting this written out from presentation form to markdown form.*